Cromer Pier: Pier repairs

 North Norfolk District Council began a £1.2 million repair scheme in June 2012, and the work was completed in October 2013, just before the tidal surge of December 2013.
 Repairs included replacement of the metal main trusses and cross braces.

 The pier was damaged during the storm surge of 5 December 2013.
 However, the repair work just completed allowed the main structure to withstand the main force of the surge, although there was damage to parts of the walkway and other buildings.
 Decking boards were lifted with damage to the souvenir shop, the box office and the flooring of the Pavilion Theatre.
 The pier was closed to the public on safety grounds until repairs were completed, allowing the theatre to resume its Christmas show programme on 12 December 2013 and allowing public access to the pier, and the RNLI safe access to the lifeboat station at the pier-end.

-An initial accessment of the damage to the pier made indicated repair costs would be in the tens of thousands of pounds, but within nine days this figure had escalated to the hundreds of thousands.
+An initial assessment of the damage to the pier made indicated repair costs would be in the tens of thousands of pounds, but within nine days this figure had escalated to the hundreds of thousands.
 A temporary box office was erected at the pier-entrance while the permanent box office and souvenir shop were refurbished.
 As of July 2014, work was continuing, and the pier's supporting structure had been repaired.
 Another eight-week scheme of improvements was expected to start in September 2014, with a projected cost of a further £200,000.